UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 An Action which has failed MAY record any error message in an [error] property.

 [UpdateAction] SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.

-To record curation actions which modify a [File] within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].
+To record curation actions which modify a [File] within a DataSet, for example, by correcting or enhancing metadata, the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].